Top Tips to Help Tackle the Costs of College

 One option for college savings that has grown more popular in recent years is the 529 plan.

-A 529 is a specialized savings account specifically designed to help save money to pay for college, and in a way that is tax-advantaged for you.
-Benefits include tax-deferred growth, tax deductions and tax-free withdrawals for money used to cover qualified tuition and educational expenses.
+A 529 is a specialized savings account specifically designed to help save money to pay for college in a way that is tax-advantaged for you.
+Benefits include tax-deferred growth, tax deductions, and tax-free withdrawals for money used to cover qualified tuition and educational expenses.

-Though there are a variety of 529 plans, opening a 529 account is relatively straightforward.
-The main differentiator you need to choose is between a savings or prepaid plan.
-Savings plans act more like a 401(k) in that they participate in securities, bonds and stocks.
-A prepaid plan is more like a pension, growing at a guaranteed rate, but with more limitations, such as which states the plan applies to and what the money can be used for.
+Though there are a variety of options, opening a 529 account is straightforward.
+The main differentiator to consider is a savings plan versus a prepaid plan.
+Savings plans act more like a 401(k) in that they participate in securities, bonds, and stocks.
+A prepaid plan is more like a pension, growing at a guaranteed rate, but with more limitations, such as which states the plan applies to and for what the money can be used.

 Technically, the account owner (the one who controls the investments) and the beneficiary (the one who benefits from the money) can be the same person, but 529 accounts are most often opened by a parent or grandparent with the intention of a family member using the money when they go to college.

-Whether your 529 plan is for you or a family member, United Brokerage Services, Inc. can help you with putting together the right college savings strategy for your specific needs.
-Our Financial Advisors are here to assist.
+Whether your 529 plan is for you or a family member, United Brokerage Services, Inc. can help you put together the right college savings strategy for your specific needs.

 Investing

-Whether or not you choose to invest college tuition money depends on your family’s timeline.
-If you’re sending a child to college this year, planning on fast, significant investment growth is unrealistic.
+Deciding how to invest college tuition money depends on your family’s timeline.
+If you’re sending a child to college this year, counting on fast, significant investment growth is unrealistic.

-However, if you have a longer period of time before the money will be needed for tuition, investing could be worthy of consideration.
-Investing is never a bad choice, and you can always use the money long after the graduation caps have been tossed.
+However, if you have a longer period of time, investing could be worthy of consideration.
+Investing is never a bad choice, and you can always use the money long after the graduation caps are tossed.

 United Brokerage Services, Inc. offers a variety of investment options ranging from managed asset plans and 401(k) accounts to mutual funds and municipal bonds.
 Working with a United Bank Financial Advisor who understands your needs can get you on the best path toward achieving your college financing goals.